alunodoisgte/prep/mailing/README.md

 # [⏪ Join Mailing List](/README.md)

+> 🍎 Only students 13 and over are required to do this step for
+> themselves although *any* semester-enrolled student needs to
+> understand how to get it and ensure their parents understand.
+The
+> billing email address at registration is submitted to the mailing
+> list and needs follow up confirmation.

 You should sign up for the mailing list in your location section of the web page.
 Make sure you and your emergency contact are on it.